prince-bojji/prince-bojji/README.md

 # 👨‍💼 About Me:
 ✨ An aspiring Software Developer ✨<br>
 🏫 I’m a Computer Science Student at Polytechnic University of the Philippines - Manila.<br>
-💻 I’m currently learning React and Tailwind.<br>
+💻 I’m currently learning Java Frameworks.<br>
 🕵🏼‍♂️ I’m interested in Reading, Games, and Coding.